atomikaya/fiction/_posts/over-and-done-with/2017-01-29-Crazy Talk.md

 layout: chapter
 categories: over-and-done-with 5

+summary: |
+  Going from bad to worse, Andy and Spanky forgot they had a body in the trunk.
+They safely managed to bury it at last, but a voice comes forth.
+Were they not alone?
 ---
 The voice came from the old sun lounger.
 The blanket on top of it housed an elderly woman who sat up straight and smiled.
 She was wearing a handmade knit over a long flowery dress.
 She had quite obviously been watching them for while.